HubSpot CRM pricing 2026: A complete breakdown & cost-saving tips

 A screenshot of the HubSpot CRM pricing page, showing the different tiers and options available.

-With different product "Hubs," various subscription tiers, and all sorts of per-seat costs, it’s easy to get turned around.
+With different product "Hubs," various subscription tiers, and all sorts of per-seat costs, there's a lot of flexibility to build the right setup for your company.
 This guide is here to give you a straightforward breakdown of how HubSpot’s pricing actually works.
-We’ll walk through what determines your final cost, take a closer look at the plans for support teams, and figure out if a full-platform upgrade is really the best bang for your buck.
+We’ll walk through what determines your final cost, take a closer look at the plans for support teams, and figure out how to best utilize the platform's features for your business.

 Before we get into the numbers, it helps to know that HubSpot isn't just one thing.
 It's a collection of software tools, which they call "Hubs," all built around their Smart CRM.
 Each Hub is tailored for a specific part of the business: